 A fraction of the accreted rest-mass energy is considered to be radiated away by the BH, assuming radiatively efficient accretion.
-The radiation luminosity is, with $\epsilon_r$ being the radiative efficiency fraction.
-We adopt the mean value for radiatively efficient accretion onto a Schwarzschild BH (Shakura & Sunyaev 1973): $\epsilon_r = 0.1$ , which is kept fixed.
+The radiation luminosity is, with ε_r being the radiative efficiency fraction.
+We adopt the mean value for radiatively efficient accretion onto a Schwarzschild BH (Shakura & Sunyaev 1973): $\epsilon_r=0.1$, which is kept fixed.
+This is supported by recent sub-pc resolution simulations of Maio et al. (2013), who found that possible values of radiative efficiencies should be between 0.09-0.15.